 One of the main reasons why it’s difficult is the potential for chargebacks.
 Major exchanges won’t allow PayPal transactions because it would be too easy for people to buy the Bitcoins, then use PayPal’s support system to chargeback their purchase and receive their original purchase fee back.
 That would be an improper and fraudulent way to buy Bitcoin — even when using the services below — so is not encouraged in any manner.

 However, it is possible.
 Before you can receive any Bitcoin, regardless of payment method, you need to have a Bitcoin wallet set up, as well as a PayPal account.
-Once you do that, you’ll be ready to move ahead and start buying Bitcoin with
+Once you do that, you’ll be ready to move ahead and start buying Bitcoin with PayPal.

 Method 1: Direct trade

 Because cryptocurrency exchanges don’t allow you to buy Bitcoin with PayPal, the best way to do so is with a direct trade.
-Websites that facilitate these kinds of peer-to-peer transactions help put you in touch with someone who is looking to sell Bitcoins who accept
+Websites that facilitate these kinds of peer-to-peer transactions help put you in touch with someone who is looking to sell Bitcoins who accept PayPal as a payment method.

 For example, there are many sellers of Bitcoin Cash (BCH) who might be willing to accept payment via a PayPal transaction.
 However, buyers and sellers should choose their exchanges with care and ensure their exchange of choice offers features like identity verification, enhanced privacy, and information security.
-Since 2018, the popular exchange Coinbase partnered with
+Since 2018, the popular exchange Coinbase partnered with PayPal to allow purchase Bitcoins via credit and debit cards and transfer funds from Bitcoin sales to PayPal wallets.

 Two other main websites for conducting these kinds of transactions are LocalBitcoins and Paxful.
 Both offer a multitude of payment methods for Bitcoin, from gift cards to cash, but PayPal is a popular choice.
-To buy Bitcoin with
+To buy Bitcoin with PayPal on either service, follow the steps below:

 Step 1: Head to the homepage of LocalBitcoins or Paxful and sign up for an account.